mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-When creating a request, please fill in part 1 with as much information as possible.
-Other parts will be filled by our software developers.
+When creating a request, please fill in parts 1 and 2 with as much information as possible.

 ### 1. Description
 [Write the description here…]

-### 2. Requirement analysis by software developer
+### 2. Requirements and dependencies

-Known requirements (functional, performance, usability, safety):
+Known requirements for
+- functional:
+- performance:
+- usability:
+- safety:
 Identified potential risks to the patient:
+Dependencies on other issues:
+Target schedule:

+### 3. Implementation details
 Implementation plan:
-Target schedule:
-Dependencies on other issues:

-### 3. Software control after implementation

 ### 3.1 OWASP top 10
 [https://github.com/OWASP/www-project-top-ten/blob/master/index.md](url)
 - [ ] 1 Injection - [comments]
 - [ ] 2 Broken Authentication - [comments]